 The colon needs to be extremely acidic, and getting the right kinds of fibre will produce the correct pH for the compounds to be formed by the fibre and bacteria.
 Opportunistic bacteria are pH sensitive therefore maintaining the correct acidity (do not alkalanise yourself as many fads would have you believe is healthy) is an important key to good bowel health.
 The bowel remains acidic as it ferments specialised fibre, and these fermentable fibres provide the various species with the food it needs to perform optimally, guarding the lining of the colon and producing healthy bowel movements.

 Types of fibre

-Soluble vs Insoluble: Insoluble passes through the body unchanged and doesn’t get absorbed, adding neither calories nor carbs to the diet, just volume.
+Insoluble passes through the body unchanged and doesn’t get absorbed.
+Adding neither calories nor carbs to the diet just volume.
 Soluble fibre is the kind which sometimes forms a gel (psyllium, parts of the flaxseed and chia which have both kinds of fibre) and this adds a few calories but no carbs to the diet.
-Soluble fibre is fermented to short-chain fatty acids, acetate, butyrate and propionate – all shown to promote satiety, reduce the amount of food you eat and help with weight loss.
+Soluble fibre is fermented to short-chain fatty acids, acetate, butyrate and propionate.
+All shown to promote satiety, reduce the amount of food you eat and help with weight loss.

 - 3g per medium artichoke (cooked)

 - ½ an Avocado 6.7-9g

 - Brussels Sprouts 4.3 (1 cup cooked)